Defreddy/FinalProject/README.md

 #### GET - user data

 As adding (your own) user data is deemed as a privileged right - and without authorization / authentication - i simply cannot allow this.
-Displaying the data on the other hand is not an issue at all.
+Displaying the data on the other hand is not an issue at all (if the user provides consent - which is GDPR / privacy, for example).

 ![screenshot](https://github.com/Defreddy/FinalProject/blob/main/Pictures_Readme/GETuserdata.png)